Singular value decomposition to describe bound states in the continuum in periodic metasurfaces: Numerical validation

 \subsection{Finite-size arrays in free space}

-In contrast to infinite arrays, finite-size $N \times N$ arrays lack translational symmetry.
-Such a lack of translational symmetry has two important consequences: (1) BICs inevitably transform into quasi-BICs due to diffraction from the array edges into the surrounding medium, and (2) finite-size arrays cannot be described by an S-matrix formulated in the plane-wave basis.
-By contrast, the SVD of the effective T-matrix in the multipolar basis remains applicable to the analysis of quasi-BICs in finite arrays and enables the study of their evolution toward genuine BICs in the limit $N \rightarrow \infty$.
-Considering the same S-BIC as before, Fig.~\ref{fig:3}(a) shows the inverse of the largest singular value of the effective T-matrix for an $N \times N$ array as a function of $N$ and wavelength.
+In contrast with infinite arrays, finite-size $N \times N$ arrays lack translational symmetry.
+Such a lack of translational symmetry has two important consequences: (1) BICs inevitably transform into quasi-BICs due to diffraction from the array edges into the surrounding medium, and (2) Finite-size arrays cannot be described by an \textit{S}-matrix formulated in the plane-wave basis.
+By contrast, the SVD of the effective \textit{T}-matrix in the multipolar basis remains applicable to the analysis of quasi-BICs in finite arrays and enables the study of their evolution toward genuine BICs in the limit $N \rightarrow \infty$.
+Considering the same S-BIC as before, Fig.~\ref{fig:4}(a) shows the inverse of the largest singular value of the effective \textit{T}-matrix for an $N \times N$ array as a function of $N$ and wavelength.
 For each value of $N$, $\sigma_1^{-1}$ exhibits a minimum that shifts toward the BIC wavelength of the infinite array as $N$ increases.
-At the same time, the minimum value $\min_{\lambda}(\sigma_1^{-1})$ decreases with $N$ following a power law $N^{-\alpha}$ with $\alpha \approx 3$ [see Fig.~\ref{fig:3}(b)].
+At the same time, the minimum value $\min_{\lambda}(\sigma_1^{-1})$ decreases with $N$ following a power law $N^{-\alpha}$ with $\alpha \approx 3$ [see Fig.~\ref{fig:4}(b)].

 It is also well known that quasi-BICs in finite arrays manifest themselves as standing waves~\cite{Bulgakov2019Mar}.
 Importantly, this behavior is naturally captured by the SVD.
-In Fig.~\ref{fig:3}(c), we plot the nonzero components of the first left singular vector $\ket{\mathbf{u}_1}$ of the effective T-matrix for $N = 23$, corresponding to the minimum of $\sigma_1^{-1}$ in Fig.~\ref{fig:3}(b).
-The only nonzero components are $u^1_{i,1,0,{\rm TE}}$, which determine the out-of-plane magnetic dipole moments ($m_z$) of the particles labeled by the index $i$.
-As shown in Fig.~\ref{fig:3}(c), their spatial distribution forms a two-dimensional standing wave with a quantized Bloch wave vector $\mathbf{k}_{\parallel} = \frac{\pi}{N+1}(1,1)$.
+In Fig.~\ref{fig:4}(c), we plot the nonzero components of the first left singular vector $\ket{\mathbf{u}_1}$ of the effective \textit{T}-matrix for $N = 23$, corresponding to the minimum of $\sigma_1^{-1}$ in Fig.~\ref{fig:4}(b).
+The only nonzero components are $u^1_{i,1,0,0}$, which determine the out-of-plane magnetic dipole moments ($m_z$) of the particles labeled by the index $i$.
+As shown in Fig.~\ref{fig:4}(c), their spatial distribution forms a two-dimensional standing wave with a quantized Bloch wave vector $\mathbf{k}_{\parallel} = \frac{\pi}{N+1}(1,1)$.